Miljoen/timeslot-update-microservice/README.md

 Microservice for sending timeslot related updates.

-Examples are placed orders that take up timeslot capacity.
+For example, orders are placed take up timeslot capacity.

+The microservice allows for real time updates to show remaining capacity.

 The purpose of this project is to offload any GraphQL Subscription traffic (Websockets) to a dedicated microservice.